paulhake/building_block_guardrails/lab_exercises/watsonx-guardrails-lab.md

 load_dotenv()

 # Verify environment variables are loaded
+Copy and run this code in a new notebook cell:

 assert os.getenv("WATSONX_APIKEY") is not None, "API Key not found!" print("✅ Environment configured successfully!")